 Where to Eat:

-Osteria Marco: This Italian restaurant was recommended to us, so one night we went there for dinner & to walk around Larimer Street… We both loved the vibe and the string lights that illuminate the street!
+Osteria Marco: This (amazing!)
+Italian restaurant was recommended to us, so one night we went there for dinner & to walk around Larimer Street… The pizzas we ordered were absolutely delicious.
+We sat on the tables outside, and we both loved the vibe and the string lights that illuminate the street!
 Check out Larimer Square, Denver’s most historic block with elegant Victorian buildings.

 Union Station: Inside this beaux arts-style transport hub you will find an array of Denver’s coolest bars & restaurants.
+The place is very cute & has a great ambiance!!
 We met up with friends one afternoon at Pigtrain Coffee.

 Urban Farmer: Next door to The Oxford Hotel.
-The food was delicious, they have a build-your-own Bloody Mary bar inside, and I loved the “rural chic” interior!
+The food was the best, they have a build-your-own Bloody Mary bar inside, and I loved the “rural chic” interior!
 My favorite brunch items: coconut & chia seed panna cotta, and the french toast waffle.

 The entire trip was organized around a wedding we were attending in Boulder, so we were busy with wedding related events the second weekend of the trip.
 The welcome dinner was held at the Chautauqua Dinning Hall in Boulder, the wedding took place at The Kelly Urban Farm, and the brunch the day after the wedding was at a beautiful home in Boulder.
 We stayed at an Airbnb just one mile away from Pearl Street!
 I wore the outfit above to the brunch!